-Raquel Jorge is Analyst at Elcano Royal Institute working on the technology and digital agenda.
+Raquel Jorge is an Analyst at the Elcano Royal Institute working on the technology and digital agenda.
 As a former Fulbright Fellow granted by the United States-Spain Fulbright Commission, she holds a Master’s in Security Policy, with a concentration in technology and cybersecurity, from the Elliott School of International Affairs at the George Washington University (Washington, DC).
 She also holds a MA degree in International Relations from Universidad Autónoma de Madrid, and a Double Bachelor on Sociology and Political Science and Public Administration from Universidad de Valencia (Spain) and Université Paris X (Paris, France).

 She has previously worked on the planning process of the National Strategy on Technology and Global Order, which addresses the first-ever approach of technology diplomacy in Spain, at State Secretariat for Global Spain at Spain’s Ministry of Foreign Affairs, European Union and Cooperation, through a technical assistance contract.
 Before, she worked on policy projects at Harvard University’s Berkman Klein Center for Internet & Society, and at a consultancy services firm based in the United Kingdom on foresight methodologies addressed to governments and international organisations.
 She has worked as consultant for several public, private and social sector entities in Spain, France and the United States, and she has similarly advised in technology issues to Permanent Delegations to the EU.